immcantation/presto/docs/overview.rst

 .. seealso::

-   * Details regarding the annotations added by each tool can be found in the :ref:`Usage` documentation for the tool.
+   * Details regarding the annotations added by pRESTO tools can be found in the :ref:`Usage` documentation for each tool.
    * The :ref:`ParseHeaders` tool provides a number of options for manipulating annotations in the pRESTO format.
    * The :ref:`ConvertHeaders` tool allows you :ref:`convert <Tasks-ImportingData>` several